p4-team/ctf/2018-07-21-ctfzone-quals/web_mmorpg/README.md

 We basically fire 100 threads for each of 2 sessions and try to buy level with them.
 We managed to get lvl 31 on one account and 32 on another, which is above 30, so it worked fine.
 Once this is done a new link appears in the user profile page - upload your avatar.
-We can either upload a local file, which was broken for large part of the CTF, or provide a link and server downloads the picture via python requests.
+We can either upload a local file, which was broken for large part of the CTF, or provide a link and server downloads the picture via python urllib.
 The latter option means we actually have SSRF!

 ## SSRF